optsuite/SSNCVX/README.md

     MATLAB R2020a or a later version.
 (For old versions of MATLAB, there are some issues with mex functions.)

 2.  **Download the package:**
-    Clone this repository from GitHub.
+    Clone this repository from [GitHub](https://github.com/optsuite/SSNCVX/tree/main).

-3.  **Compile mex functions (optional):**
+3.  **Compile mex functions:**
     We have compiled mex functions for SSNCVX, but if there are any issues with the compiled mex functions, you can compile them yourself.

     Navigate to the `src\mexfun` directory within the package, delete files with suffix `.mexw64`, `.mexa64`, `.mexmaci64`, `.mexmaca64`.
 Then open `Installmex_ssm.m` in MATLAB and run it.

 4.  **Verify the installation:**
     To verify that the installation is successful, you can run a simple example provided.
 Navigate to the `example` directory within the package and run the example script.
 If the script runs without any errors, the solver has been installed correctly.

-5.  **Add datasets and set path (optional):**
+5.  **Add datasets and set path:**
     If you want to use scripts in `example` directory to solve problems mentioned in the paper, please modify `example\addpath_data.m` and add the path of the datasets to the `data_dir` variable.